TAFree/Ghassho/README.md

 # Ghassho
-A judge client for TAFree1.0 executing in Docker container.
+A judge client for TAFree1.0.

 ## Prerequisite
 Docker 1.13.1